Buendia to Aston Villa, Arsenal - Latest transfer news

 Buendia, 24, was the player of the season in the Championship in 2020-21 as he led Norwich to instant promotion back to the top-flight with 15 goals and 16 assists.

-That has also led to plenty of Premier League clubs scrambling to sign him, although the Canaries are said to be relaxed about his situation and will hold firm for the transfer fee they want.
+That has also led to plenty of Premier League clubs scrambling to sign him, although the Canaries have confirmed they have accepted a club-record bid from Villa.

+Villa also confirmed that their bid for Buendia has been accepted and the final part of his medical will take place on Tuesday after Argentina’s World Cup qualifier against Colombia, and he will them become a Villa player.

 Is Buendia really going to make a splash in the Premier League this time around after he struggled to star in 2019-20 (one goal, seven assists) as Norwich were relegated?